16 Bluetooth Security: Pairing Methods

 1. Using “Just Works” for Security-Sensitive Devices

-Just Works pairing provides zero MITM protection — an attacker within BLE range can intercept the pairing handshake and bond as the legitimate central device.
-This is not a theoretical concern: security researchers have demonstrated 90-95% attack success rates against smart locks using Just Works.
-Always evaluate the sensitivity of the data or physical access being controlled: if the device unlocks a door, controls medication delivery, or stores personal data, Just Works is unacceptable.
-Use Numeric Comparison or OOB pairing instead, even if it requires adding a button or display to the hardware.
+Just Works pairing provides zero MITM protection: an attacker within BLE range can participate in the setup exchange and bond as the trusted central device if no other setup control is present.
+Evaluate the sensitivity of the data or physical access being controlled.
+If the device unlocks a door, controls medication delivery, or stores personal data, use Numeric Comparison, OOB pairing, or another setup proof instead of relying on Just Works alone.

 2. Hardcoding a Static Passkey Instead of Generating Random PINs

-A common development shortcut is to hardcode a fixed passkey (e.g., “000000” or “123456”) for convenience during testing, then ship the same firmware to production.
-An attacker who reverse-engineers the firmware (trivial with open-source tools like binwalk and strings) immediately knows the PIN.
-The correct approach: use the hardware random number generator (esp_random() on ESP32, nrf_drv_rng on nRF52) to generate a fresh 6-digit PIN for each pairing attempt, display it only during the pairing window (60 seconds), and discard it afterwards.
-Never use rand() — it is not cryptographically secure.
+A common development shortcut is to hardcode a fixed passkey for convenience during testing, then ship the same firmware to production.
+An attacker who reverse-engineers the firmware or observes the setup flow may learn the passkey.
+The correct approach is to use the platform hardware random source to generate a fresh 6-digit passkey for each pairing attempt, display it only during the pairing window, and discard it afterwards.
+Do not use a general-purpose pseudo-random function for security decisions.

 3. Ignoring the IO Capability Negotiation Outcome